deedeedextor/PatniListi/README.md

   - existing username and email
   - car's license plate
-  - invoice's number and qauntity (according to car's tank capacity)
+  - invoice's number and quantity (according to car's tank capacity)

 **Technologies used:**